Rural Financial Counselling Service Program

 A business that has 19 employees or less, is experiencing or at risk of experiencing financial hardship, is located in the RFCS NSW Central or Southern regions and is ineligible to access services under the existing RFCS program.

 Rural financial counsellors do not give family, emotional or social counselling or financial advice.
 If you require these, our rural financial counsellors can refer you to other professional service providers, including accountants, agricultural advisors, education services, and mental health professionals.

 What Our Clients Say

-"It has allowed me to continue with my business when I thought all was lost."
+"It has allowed me to continue when I thought all was lost."